sugimotot/btsdoc-portal/bbf/user_guide/create_account.md

 ## Create an Account

 We assume you selected a wallet type and installed (Light wallet) and opened a "Welcome BitShares".

-**Note:**

-In BitShares, you can create own **unique account name**, so, you can remember easily.
-And you will use the account name to communicate (e.g. Send fund) with other BitShares account users (shareholders) like an email address.

 This is very important.
 Please create a strong password and **write down** or **save** it to a safe place!!
 Do not lose it. **ONLY you can open your wallet again.
 No one can help.**